JOÃO BERNARDES is the creator of SisPorto Project, in 1987 together with , Carlos Moura, Joaquim Marques-de-Sá and Luís Pereira Leite.

 He is the President of the “Federation of Portuguese Societies of Obstetrics and Gynecology – FSPOG”, a Board member of the Subespeciality in Maternal-Fetal Medicine of the Portuguese General Medical Council, and presided over the “National Commission for Reduction of Cesarean Section rates”, nominated by the Portuguese Ministery of Health.

-HERNÂNI GONÇALVES joined the activities of the SisPorto research group in 2002, under the scope of his “Licenciatura” degree in Technology Applied Mathematics (Faculty of Sciences, University of Porto, Portugal) final internship entitled “Tachographic and spectral analysis of pre- and post-natal heart rate”.
-Since then, he worked during 3 years with a fellowship of the project “Tachographic, spectral and fractal analysis of heart rate in pre and postnatal life.
-Applications in diagnostic systems and medical education” (CARDIOCRONOS, funded by FCT), and concluded during this period the MSc in Computational Methods in Science and Engineering (Faculty of Engineering, University of Porto, Portugal), with the thesis entitled “Characterization of heart rate variability through linear and non-linear methods”.
+HERNÂNI GONÇALVES joined the activities of the SisPorto research group in 2002, under the scope of the final internship of his BSc degree in Technology Applied Mathematics, followed by his participation in the project “Tachographic, spectral and fractal analysis of heart rate in pre and postnatal life.
+Applications in diagnostic systems and medical education” (CARDIOCRONOS, funded by FCT).

-Still in the area of applied mathematics, between 2005 and 2010, he developed work in the field of geomatics and environmental applications (with FCT fellowship), with a particular focus on image processing and remote sensing, during which he concluded his PhD in Geomatics (Faculty of Sciences, University of Porto, Portugal) with the thesis entitled “Automatic registration of satellite images”.
+Still in the area of applied mathematics, between 2005 and 2010, he developed work in the field of geomatics and environmental applications, with a particular focus on image processing and remote sensing, during which he concluded his PhD in Geomatics with the thesis entitled “Automatic registration of satellite images”.

 Between 2011 and 2017, with a Post-doctoral fellowship from FCT, he developed work in “Linear and non-linear analysis of fetal heart rate.
-Clinical evaluation and technological development in health services”, at the Center for Health Technology and Services Research (CINTESIS, Faculty of Medicine, University of Porto, Portugal).
+Clinical evaluation and technological development in health services”, at the Center for Health Technology and Services Research (CINTESIS).

 INÊS NUNES, MD, PhD, is a Specialist in Maternal-Fetal Medicine and Intrapartum Care, at the Centro Materno-Infantil do Norte (CMIN) – Centro Hospitalar Universitário do Porto (CHUPorto), Portugal.
 She is an Assistant Professor of Obstetrics at ICBAS – School of Medicine and Biomedical Sciences, and a researcher in the area of intrapartum fetal monitoring and obstetric simulation at CINTESIS – Center for Research in Health Technologies and Services, at the University of Porto, Portugal.